IAmChrisAMA/diff-rcm/README.md

 Mandatory arguments to long options are mandatory for short options too.

-	    --normal		        output a lineline diff (the default) -q, --brief		        report only when files differ -s, --report-identical-files    report when two files are the same -c, -C NUM, --context[=NUM]     output NUM (default 3) lines of copied context
+	    --normal		        output a normal diff (the default) -q, --brief		        report only when files differ -s, --report-identical-files    report when two files are the same -c, -C NUM, --context[=NUM]     output NUM (default 3) lines of copied context